manuelconsultant/python_graphs/README.md

 # jupyter_graph
-basicgrah usign Jupyter notebook python 3
+basic graphs using Jupyter Notebook with Python 3